Lincoln MKZ Performance

 Acceleration and Power

-The 2014 Lincoln MKZ comes with a 2.0-liter turbocharged four-cylinder engine that generates 240 horsepower and a six-speed automatic transmission.
-A 300-horsepower 3.7-liter V6 engine is optional.
-The EPA reports that the 2014 MKZ with the turbocharged four-cylinder gets 22/33 mpg city/highway, which is better than the fuel economy of most upscale midsize cars.
-The V6 model achieves 19/28 mpg city/highway.
+The 2015 Lincoln MKZ comes standard with a 240-horsepower, turbocharged 2.0-liter four-cylinder engine and a six-speed automatic transmission.
+A 300-horsepower, 3.7-liter V6 engine is optional.
+According to the EPA, the base 2015 MKZ gets 22/33 mpg city/highway, which is a bit low compared with the fuel economy of other four-cylinder upscale midsize cars.
+The V6 model gets 18/27, which is also slightly low compared with the fuel economy of similarly powered rivals.

 - "The V-6 always pulls strongly, and there's a throaty roar from the twin exhaust outlets." -- Automobile Magazine (2013)